Nandi Lab LogoInstitution Logo

 We aim to establish thermally activated tunneling as a design principle for next-generation catalysts that deliver faster, greener, and more selective chemistry.

-We study nature’s light-emitting systems and translate their strategies to engineer brighter, color-tunable bioluminescent probes for bioimaging and biosensing.
+Beyond mechanistic insight, our work seeks to translate nature’s light-emitting strategies into the rational design of brighter, color-tunable bioluminescent probes for bioimaging and biosensing.

-Our goal is to guide the rational design of safer and more effective covalent drugs, particularly against challenging enzymatic targets relevant to human disease.
+Our overarching goal is to guide the rational design of safer and more effective covalent drugs, particularly against challenging enzymatic targets relevant to human disease.

 Plastics such as polyethylene terephthalate (PET) pose a major environmental challenge due to their persistence and resistance to degradation.
 The discovery of PETase and engineered FAST-PETase has opened new possibilities for sustainable recycling, but these enzymes remain limited by poor stability under industrial conditions and an incomplete mechanistic understanding of their activity.